Virar hit-and-run case: Cops bury victim, while kin file missing complaint

-The Ansaris, from Bhiwandi, allege that cops exhibited a lackadaisical approach in identifying the deceased, about whom the family had registered a missing person’s complaint in the same police station
+The Ansaris, from Bhiwandi, allege cops exhibited a lackadaisical approach in identifying deceased, about whom the family had registered a missing person’s complaint in the same police station

 The family of a 22-year man, whose body was buried by officials from the Virar police station, accused them of negligence.

 One of the family members performing last rites on Zakaulla Ansari’s grave at the crematorium in Virar.
 Pic/Nimesh Dave

 Members of the Ansari family claimed that the Virar cops failed to cross-check their missing person’s complaint with their own records, as it would had helped them trace the deceased’s family before performing the last rites on the body.

 The deceased, identified as Bhiwandi resident Zakaulla Ansari, had come to Virar with his family on March 21 for a community gathering (Ijtema).
 While Zakaulla left early the next day, the remaining family members were supposed to return home by evening.

 It was around 11 am while returning home that Zakaulla was run over by a truck at Bhatpada Naka, Virar (West).
 According to the police, the eyewitnesses said the truck driver fled the spot with the vehicle.

 They registered an Accidental Death Report (ADR) in the case and sent the body for a post-mortem to the rural hospital after they failed to ascertain the man’s identity.
 When Zakaulla failed to reach home the next day, the Ansaris went to the Virar police station to register a missing person’s complaint.

 However, they did not carry his photograph along, following which the police asked them to come back with his photo and register a proper complaint.
 However, the police did not inform the Ansaris about the body they had sent for post-mortem.